netdata/go.d.plugin/docs/how-to-write-a-module.md

 ## Module Layout

-The general idea - do not put everything in a file.
+The general idea is to not put everything in a single file.

 We recommend using one file per logical area.
 This approach makes it easier to maintain the module.